-The Different Branches of Ochiltrees Who Emigrated to America At An Early Date from County Armagh, Ireland, in the province of Ulster.
+The Different Branches of Ochiltrees Who Emigrated to America At An Early Date

 The North Carolina branch of Ochiltrees, came to America in 1739.
 They are thought to have been the first, of the name, to cross the Atlantic.
 Descendants of these, settled in New Jersey, Georgia, Texas, and California.